Why Colleges Struggle to Root Out Professor Misconduct, in One Deposition (The Chronicle of Higher Education)

 In a recent deposition, Barbara J. Wilson, a former dean at the University of Illinois at Urbana-Champaign, told lawyers she’d been powerless to punish a tenured professor accused of sexually abusing an undergraduate.

-The Chronicle of Education covers shocking deposition footage from our case against UIUC with the then dean, Barbara Wilson, saying she was “powerless” to discipline Professor Gary Xu’s abusive relationship with his student.
+The Chronicle of Higher Education covers shocking deposition footage from our case against UIUC with the then dean, Barbara Wilson, saying she was “powerless” to discipline Professor Gary Xu’s abusive relationship with his student.

 Wilson, now the president of the University of Iowa, had been supervising Gary Xu, a department head in Illinois’s College of Liberal Arts & Sciences, when he was accused of abuse in the fall of 2014.
 Wilson told Xu not to have any further contact with the student, a directive he ignored, according to a federal lawsuit against Xu.